dustinpfister/blog_posts/_posts/js-javascript-number.md

 ## 2 - Finding out if something is a javaScript number

-When I want to find out if a variable or property name that I am dealing with is a number or not one way to go about doing so is to use the typeof operator.
+When I want to find out if a variable or property key value that I am dealing with is a number or not one way to go about doing so is to use the [typeof operator](/2019/02/15/js-javascript-typeof/).

 ```js
 let arr = ['foo', 42, null, NaN, 16, {}, 0, -1];